 In this paper we have carried out a thorough study of Anderson localisation in 2D with point-like Gaussian scatterers, of particular relevance to the recent experiment \cite{BS}.
 We used both the height and the density of the scatterers to control the strength of the disorder, and varied system size to demonstrate the strong and direct effect of the number of scattering events on the degree of localisation, as well as much more intricate finite size effects where the localisation length itself depended on system size.

 We used three complementary methods to tackle the problem: exact diagonalisation, LLT, and time-dependent simulations (solving the Schr\"{o}dinger and the GP equations).
-We showed that exact diagonalisation was quite limited by system size, and highlighted the difficulty in extracting useful numbers out of the calculations.
+We found that exact diagonalisation was quite limited by system size, and highlighted the difficulty in extracting useful numbers out of the calculations.
 We then presented a complete review of LLT to date, going on to extend it to new frontiers.
-We showed that the effective potential $W_E$ can replace the real potential $V$ in the Hamiltonian in terms of reproducing the low-energy eigenspectrum as well as for time-evolution of expanding or transmitting wavepackets.
+We also showed that the effective potential $W_E$ can replace the real potential $V$ in the Hamiltonian in terms of reproducing the low-energy eigenspectrum.